Help us achieve our goals:

 Time to ultimate height

-A rose for a large space, grow in full sun with fertile, humus-rich, moist but well-drained soil.
-For best flowering apply a balanced fertiliser and mulch in late winter or early spring.
-Tolerant of poor soil, shade and a north aspect, ideal for climbing into a tree.
+A rose for a large space; grows best in full sun with fertile, humus-rich, moist but well-drained soil.
+For best flowering apply a balanced fertiliser and mulch in late winter or early spring - see rose cultivation.
+Tolerant of poor soil, shade and a north aspect; ideal for climbing into a tree

 Suggested planting locations and garden types